SuperOfficeDocs/superoffice-docs/docs/en/api/archive-providers/reference/numbers.md

 ---
 uid: Numbers
 title: Numbers
-description: Archive provider for the list of userpreferences
+description: Archive provider for the list of numbers, for the number allocation system.
+Not be confused with table sequence numbers.
 keywords: Numbers archive provider so.generated: true so.topic: reference